The Eccentric Life of Mirza Ghalib

 dil ke ḳhush rakhne ko ‘ġhālib’ ye ḳhayāl achchhā hai

-Due to the death of his father and uncle, Mirza Ghalib could never get proper formal education, but he had god gifted intelligence which made him a very learned man and a well-read person in the Persian language.
+Due to the death of his father and uncle, Mirza Ghalib could never get a proper formal education, but he had god-gifted intelligence which made him a very learned man and a well-read person in the Persian language.
 Mirza developed a deep love for Persian literature and earned very high respect in the field.
 Sources tell us that once there was a vacancy in the Delhi College for a Persian teacher and Ghalib was asked to take up the job, but Ghalib believed that becoming a teacher at an institution would make him a prisoner, as he would have to adhere by the system and live a life according to the institution, hence he declined the offer.
 The Mughal court during the same period was the center of cultural activities and mehfils were held every night in Shahjahanabad.
 Mushairas used to be a pivotal part of these Mehfils and Mirza Ghalib used to be present at them.
 This was the time when Delhi was witnessing a literary efflorescence, and poets like Daagh Dehlvi, Mir Taqi Mir, and Momin Khan Momin were writing great poetry under Mughal patronage.
 It was in the Mughal court that Bahadur Shah Zafar and Ghalib developed a cordial relationship.
 Once Ghalib was invited to the Qila e Moalla by Emperor Zafar during Ramadan.
 Zafar asked Ghalib “Mirza, kitney rozey rakhe?
 (Mirza, how many days did you fast?)”
 Ghalib quipped: “Bas huzoor, ek nahin rakha.
 (My Lord!
 I didn’t fast for a day).”.
 Later in 1837, Zauq was chosen as the poet laureate of the Mughal Court, and this frustrated Ghalib.
 To hide his emotions and frustration, Ghalib wrote a Ghazal in which he imagined the winds turning against him.
-But after Zauq’s death in 1854, Ghalib was chosen as the Poet Laureate and he retained the position till 1857, until the British completely took over.
+But after Zauq’s death in 1854, Ghalib was chosen as the Poet Laureate and he retained the position till 1857 until the British completely took over.
 Emperor Bahadur Shah Zafar also gave the title of NajmuddaUlah Dabeer-ul-Mulk Nizam Jang to Mirza Ghalib.

 hazāroñ ḳhvāhisheñ aisī ki har ḳhvāhish pe dam nikle